Nette Documentation Preview

 areCommentsAvailable(): bool

-Finds out if reflection has access to PHPdoc comments.
-Comments may not be available due to the opcode cache, see for example the directive opcache.save-comments.
+Checks if reflection has access to PHPdoc comments.
+Comments might be unavailable due to opcode caching, see for example the opcache.save-comments directive.

 expandClassName(string $name, ReflectionClass $context)string

-Expands the $name of the class to full name in the context of the $context, ie in the context of its namespace and defined aliases.
-Thus, it returns how the PHP parser would understand $name if it were written in the body of the $context.
+Expands the class name $name to its fully qualified name within the context of the class $context, considering its namespace and defined aliases.
+Essentially, it determines how the PHP parser would interpret $name if it were written inside the body of the $context class.

 namespace Foo;